JasonHunter95/MancalaAI/README.md

-# This repo has everything to do with our final project in CSCI 3202

-## What we've got going on so far
+# CSCI 3202 Final Project - Mancala AI with Minimax Alpha-Beta Pruning

+## Overview

 1. We have a version of mancala using the ruleset discussed in class and in the project notes.
     - Currently the print statements are commented out to avoid cluttering the notebook output and speeding up the sims.
-2. Mancala.py has all the game logic and it's class implementation.
+2. ```Mancala.py``` has all the game logic and it's class implementation.
-3. Currently the game is set up for two random players to play against each other with absolutely no reasoning or strategy, just randomness.
-4. The simulations are in the project notebook.
-The notebook prints all the required metrics/outputs that they want by Nov 5th.
+3. ```MancalaAI.py``` serves as a wrapper allowing us to use functions from ```aima-python``` in our mancala implementation.
+4. ```project.ipynb``` is where all the simulations are run and metrics are shown.
+5. The game can be run with a combination of different player types:

+- Random vs Random
+- Minimax AI vs Random
+- Minimax AI with Alpha-Beta Pruning vs Random

+In the simulations that use an AI player, the depth limit can also be changed.

 ## Simulations for 100,000 games